mcalla314/tkintertoy/docs/tutorial.rst

 Here are the line explanations:

+1. File documentation.
+#.
+Blank lines improve code readability.
-1. We will need the time function from the time module
+#.
+We will need the time function from the time module
 #.
 Import ``Window`` from tkintertoy.
 #.
 Blank lines improve code readability.
 #.
 Define a function, ``sec2hmsc`` which will change decimal seconds into (hours, minutes, seconds,